|

 harder to persuade each other – and yet the answer is still the same – to try

-have a critical look at Jim Collins’ Good
+critical look at Jim Collins’ Good to Great

-to Great you will see that the companies that he describes have an
+you will see that the companies that he describes have an inherent simplicity

-like to pretend that the word “theory” does not cause any problems, but that
+to pretend that the word “theory” does not cause any problems, but that would

-experience that I had was with an investor who pleaded with me not to use the
+I had was with an investor who pleaded with me not to use the word “theory”

-have said, my background is in science, I have no problem with the word
+said, my background is in science, I have no problem with the word “theory”

-“theory” but I do understand that many people mistake “theory” for
+but I do understand that many people mistake “theory” for “theoretical,” and

 large enterprises in a manner that no one else can, so any notion of